(RFI) Advanced Propulsion Acquistion Contract (APAC) Multiple Award Contract (MAC) Indefinite Delivery Indefinite Quantity (IDIQ) Contract

 Description

-The Department of Defense, specifically the Department of the Air Force, is issuing a Request for Information (RFI) for the Advanced Propulsion Acquisition Contract (APAC), a Multiple Award Contract (MAC) Indefinite Delivery Indefinite Quantity (IDIQ) aimed at enhancing propulsion technologies for the U.S. Air Force.
+The Department of Defense, specifically the Air Force Life Cycle Management Center (AFLCMC), is issuing a Request for Information (RFI) for the Advanced Propulsion Acquisition Contract (APAC), a Multiple Award Contract (MAC) Indefinite Delivery Indefinite Quantity (IDIQ) aimed at enhancing propulsion technologies for the U.S. Air Force.
 This contract seeks to rapidly develop and implement innovative propulsion capabilities across all lifecycle phases, including technology maturation, concept development, and sustainment, thereby ensuring the Air Force can meet current and future propulsion system requirements effectively.
-The APAC is critical for advancing novel propulsion technologies and solutions that support national defense objectives.
-Interested parties are encouraged to submit their responses to the RFI by October 15, 2025, with feedback on the draft RFP being particularly valuable for shaping the final solicitation.
-For further inquiries, contact Tanner Alley at tanner.alley@us.af.mil or Capt Caelan Campbell at caelan.campbell.1@us.af.mil.
+The APAC is critical for advancing novel propulsion technologies and system concepts, which are essential for maintaining the strategic capabilities of the U.S. military.
+Interested parties are encouraged to submit their responses to the RFI by October 15, 2025, and can direct inquiries to Tanner Alley at tanner.alley@us.af.mil or Capt Caelan Campbell at caelan.campbell.1@us.af.mil.

 Point(s) of Contact